+- 1) "Low Input Voltage" L.E.D.: Batteries may be permanently damaged by extreme discharge.
+Therefore, the inverter monitors battery voltage and shuts off when it reaches a critical low point (10.5 or 21.0 VDC).
+Typically, this occurs when operating the inverter for long periods without any external AC source coming on line to recharge the batteries.
 If this condition occurs soon after the inverter is turned on, it may be due to an undersized, old/weak battery system or to under-sized/over-length battery wiring.
-Verify proper battery capacity and health then recharge fully.

-2) "Overload" L.E.D.: This may be due to either of two causes; short circuit or too much wattage demand.
+Verify proper battery capacity and health then recharge fully. - 2) "Overload" L.E.D.: This may be due to either of two causes; short circuit or too much wattage demand.
 Remove all AC loads.
 If the indicator remains lit, then a short circuit is likely.
 Check AC output wiring carefully.
 If load removal causes this L.E.D. to be extinguished then the demand is probably exceeding the inverter's rating.
-Check the total wattage of all appliances being used at one time and this is within the unit's rating.

-3) "High Temperature" L.E.D.: The inverter employs an integral cooling fan which operates automatically to keep the unit within rated operating temperature-under normal operation, and when properly installed.
+Check the total wattage of all appliances being used at one time and this is within the unit's rating. - 3) "High Temperature" L.E.D.: The inverter employs one or two integral cooling fans depending on model which operate automatically to keep the unit within rated operating temperature-under normal operation, and when properly installed.
 It is also protected, however, by an internal thermal switch which shuts the unit completely off when it gets too hot.
-This is typically due to being located in a high temperature area or a small enclosure which restricts air flow, or due to a blockage of the air intake of the cooling fan.
+This is typically due to being located in a high temperature area or a small enclosure which restricts air flow, or due to a blockage of the air intake of the cooling fans.
 Ensure free flow of air around and into the unit.
 Relocate it if necessary.
 Note: The thermal switch is self-resetting, so the inverter/charger will automatically return to service when it cools to a safe operating temperature.
 Nevertheless, thermal cycling of this sort will shorten the life of the unit, and should not be allowed to continue if it is noted.